benjypng/logseq-todoist-plugin/README.md

 [:gift_heart: Sponsor this project on Github](https://github.com/sponsors/hkgnp) or [:coffee: Get me a coffee](https://www.buymeacoffee.com/hkgnp.dev) if you like this plugin!

+> README below needs to be updated.
+Please ignore the below.

 # Overview

 This simple plugin has 2 primary functions: